distantreading/compendium/README.md

 **Joanna Byszuk, Michał Woźniak, Mike Kestemont, Albert Leśniak, Wojciech Łukasik, Artjoms Šeļa**

 ## Section 4: Beyond ELTeC, beyond the Action

+Work in the Action has in many cases also looked beyond ELTeC or beyond the immediate context of the Action to consider more general issues of Distant Reading, Computational Literary Studies, or Digital Humanities.
+This section contains papers from this angle.

 #### The Splendors and Mist(Eries) of Romanian Digital Literary Studies
 **Roxana Patras, Ioana Galleron, Camelia Gradinaru, Ioana Lionte, and Lucreţia Pascaru**